openmsi/EZOpenMSIStream/README.md

 ### 6) Tracker

-Use a tracker.txt to document the process.
+Use a tracker.json to document the process (see tracker.txt for info details)